 True ulluco seeds are used to grow new varieties of ulluco.
 We’re really pleased to be able to offer true seeds.
 Ulluco was considered to be a sterile crop until the late 1980s when seed was produced as part of a research program at the University of Turku.
-As far as we are aware, nobody reproduced that success until we did a few years ago.
+As far as I am aware, nobody reproduced that success until we did a few years ago.
 We now have almost 60 new varieties under evaluation at our farm.
 You can get in on the fun by growing your own ulluco from seed.
 Every seedling is a new variety that you can propagate from the tubers.

 Important: Seeds collected from OSSI pledged varieties are included, so any plants grown from these seeds must also be offered under open source terms.
 (This only applies to you if you are planning on selling or sharing the new varieties that you grow.
 In that case, you must distribute a copy of the OSSI pledge with your varieties.)

 When you grow ulluco from our seeds, you are taking part in our breeding program.
 If you get something great, consider offering it through Cultivariable.